 - Muffled heart and lung sounds

-These are all common signs of a diaphragmatic hernia, however, other symptoms may present, depending on which organs have become trapped inside the chest cavity, which may include:
+Other symptoms may also be present, depending on which organs have become trapped inside the chest cavity, which may include:

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 He will suspect a diaphragmatic hernia if the cat has had a recent car accident or fall.
 The abdominal cavity may feel empty upon palpitation.

 Abdominal and chest radiographs which will reveal organs in the chest and a loss of the diaphragmatic line.

 If the cat has had a recent trauma, then it must be stabilised before treatment can commence.
 This may include:

 - Treat shock, blood transfusion (where necessary), oxygen therapy and fluids

 - Manage concurrent injuries, such as surgery to repair broken bones or lacerations

 - Thoracentesis (removal of fluid from the space between the lungs and the chest cavity, known as the pleura)